iWriteGigs

 Question #17

-B People are not good at masking their feelings, but most people are inconsistent in their ability to decode nonverbal signals.
+B People are good at masking their feelings, but most people still manage to decode nonverbal signals.

 Question #18